Mastermindzh/rickvanlieshout.com/content/pages/about/index.md

 This mentality drives me to not only get the best out of myself but others too, I like to cooperate with fellow developers to work towards a common goal.

 Even though software development is my main area of interest I am also passionate about Linux and DevOps.
-Besides the two major interests I also love to dabble in hardware, hi-fi and home automation.
+Besides the two major interests I also love to dabble in hardware, Hi-Fi and home automation.